 King James's Version, Authorized Version (A.V.), Revised Version (R.V.), Polychrome Bible, Septuagint (LXX), Peshitto.
-31. Books and divisions of the Bible and of other sacred books (see 60): Old Testament, Pentateuch, Exodus, II (Second) Kings, Book of Job, Psalms (Psalter), the [Mosaic] Law and the [writings of the] Prophets, Minor Prophets, Wisdom Literature, Gospel of Luke, Synoptic Gospels, Fourth Gospel, Acts of the Apostles (the Acts), Epistle to the Romans, Pastoral Epistles, Apocalypse (Revelation), Sermon on the Mount, Beatitudes, Lord's Prayer, Ten Commandments (Decalogue), Judith, Bel and the Dragon.
+31. Books and divisions of the Bible and of other sacred books (Christian or otherwise) (see 60): Old Testament, Pentateuch, Exodus, II (Second) Kings, Book of Job, Psalms (Psalter), the [Mosaic] Law and the [writings of the] Prophets, Minor Prophets, Wisdom Literature, Gospel of Luke, Synoptic Gospels, Fourth Gospel, Acts of the Apostles (the Acts), Epistle to the Romans, Pastoral Epistles, Apocalypse (Revelation), Sermon on the Mount, Beatitudes, Lord's Prayer, Ten Commandments (Decalogue), Judith, Bel and the Dragon, the Koran, the Vedas.
 But do not capitalize words like "book," "gospel," "epistle," "psalm" in such connections as- the five books of Moses, the first forty psalms, the gospels and epistles of the New Testament, [the synoptic problem, the synoptists], the biblical apocalypses. - 32.
 Biblical parables: the parable of the Prodigal Son. - 33.
-Such miscellaneous terms as- Last Supper, Eucharist, the Passion, the Twelve (apostles), the Seventy (disciples), the Servant, the Day of Yahweh, the Chronicler, the Psalmist, the Golden Rule. - 34.
+Such miscellaneous terms as- Last Supper, Eucharist, the Passion, the Twelve (apostles), the Seventy (disciples), the Servant, the Day of Yahweh, the Chronicler, the Psalmist, the Golden Rule, the Kingdom of God, or of Heaven. - 34.
 The first word of a sentence, and in poetry the first word of each line: In summer, on the headlands, The Baltic Sea along, Sits Neckan, with his harp of gold, And sings his plaintive song.